 |Reduced article publication charge for Group A countries**||£0||€0||$0|

 **eligibility criteria can be found here

 APCs only apply to articles accepted for publication; there are no submission charges.

-There are no other charges for publishing in Quantum Science & Technology.
+There are no other charges for publishing in Quantum Science and Technology.

-Transformative AgreementsQuantum Science & Technology is included in our transformative agreements which allow authors from some institutions to publish open access without paying an APC.
+Transformative AgreementsQuantum Science and Technology is included in our transformative agreements which allow authors from some institutions to publish open access without paying an APC.